 - Pulmonary rattling sounds and audible signs of asthma

-- Hepatomegaly with rounded edge of the liver, the liver is sensitive to pressure and jaundice
+- Hepatomegaly with the rounded edge of the liver, the liver is sensitive to pressure and jaundice

 - Muscular atrophy

-Diagnostic markers of cardiac insufficiency are BNP and NT-proBNP in particular, which are released by cardiomyocytes during physical exertion.
-Other lab tests are non-specific, and usually done in order to determine comorbidities or possible causes or to rule out differential diagnoses.
+Diagnostic markers of cardiac insufficiency are brain natriuretic peptide (BNP) and N-terminal pro-brain natriuretic peptide (NT-proBNP) in particular, which are released by cardiomyocytes during physical exertion.
+Other lab tests are non-specific and usually done in order to determine comorbidities or possible causes or to rule out differential diagnoses.

-Other laboratory tests include blood glucose, electrolytes, cardiac markers for myocardial damages such as CK, CK-MB and troponin, liver and kidney function tests (GOT, GPT, γ-GT, bilirubin, urea), cholesterol, triglycerides and thyroid function tests (TSH, FT4).
+Other laboratory tests include blood glucose, electrolytes, cardiac markers for myocardial damages such as creatine kinase (CK), creatine kinase-muscle/brain (CK-MB) and troponin, liver, and kidney function tests (glutamic-oxaloacetic transaminase (GOT), glutamic-pyruvic transaminase (GPT), gamma-glutamyl transferase (γ-GT), bilirubin, urea), cholesterol, triglycerides, and thyroid function tests (thyroid-stimulating hormone (TSH), free thyroxine (FT4)).

 Aside from laboratory findings, ECG and echocardiography are suitable for diagnosing cardiac insufficiency.
 Typical changes in ECG are cardiac arrhythmia or signs of atrial or ventricular hypertrophy.
 Cardiac echocardiography is particularly suitable for diagnosing cardiac dysfunctions: It will show ventricular hypertrophy, valvular heart disorders or changes in cardiac wall motion and ventricular dilatations.

-In addition, tests such as chest X-rays, coronary angiography, CT and MRT, long-term and stress ECG, as well as pulmonary function tests, are suitable to recognize an enlarged heart, calcifications or pulmonary congestion, and to rule out pulmonary diseases.
+In addition, tests such as chest X-rays, coronary angiography, computed tomography (CT) and magnetic resonance tomography (MRT), long-term and stress electrocardiogram (ECG), as well as pulmonary function tests, are suitable to recognize an enlarged heart, calcifications or pulmonary congestion, and to rule out pulmonary diseases.

 Bilateral pitting edema due to cardiac diseases should be differentiated from other causes of bilateral lower limbs edema, which include: